 Step 5 – SECOND & FINAL TRACING

-Side A (front): Put a fresh tracing paper on your first tracing, this time to finalise the whole piece.
+Side A (front): Put a fresh tracing paper on your first tracing, this time to finalize the whole piece.

 Make sure you draw full length vertical & horizontal lines from the centre of the paper.